 Read reviews and don’t skimp when it comes to your safety.
 When doing any sort of a dive tour, make sure they have done a head count.
 Better yet, do your own head count.
 Safety measures have come a long way since this happened because they learned from their mistakes.
 We tend to feel like we are invincible when we are traveling, but unfortunately, we are not.

-And most importantly, never take my travel advice.
+And most importantly, never take my travel advice when it comes to diving with great white sharks.

 About the Author